Ilwaco, Washington

 Ilwaco (/ɪlˈwɑːkoʊ/ il-WAH-koh) is a city in Pacific County, Washington, United States.
-The population was 936 at the 2010 census.
+The population was 1,087 at the 2020 census.
 Founded in 1890, the city was home to the Ilwaco Railway and Navigation Company along the Long Beach Peninsula, with its core economy based on logging and timber rafting.
 The city is located on the southern edge of the Long Beach Peninsula, on Baker Bay on the north side of the Columbia River where it meets the Pacific Ocean.
 It is near the city of Astoria, Oregon, which lies to the southeast on the southern bank of the Columbia.

 History

-Ilwaco was first settled by Henry Feister in 1851, and was named for the Lower Chinook leader Elwahko Jim, whose indigenous name was [ʔɪlwəkʷo], the son in law of Chief Comcomly.
+Ilwaco, initially given the name Unity, was first settled by Henry Feister in 1851, and was named for the Lower Chinook leader Elwahko Jim, whose indigenous name was [ʔɪlwəkʷo], the son in law of Chief Comcomly.
 Ilwaco was officially incorporated on December 16, 1890.
 A narrow gauge railway, Ilwaco Railway and Navigation Company, ran for over thirty years.
 Similarly to the nearby city of Astoria, Oregon, and the surrounding communities, Ilwaco historically had a significant population of Finnish immigrants.